Wolfeton House: Gatehouse

 The gatehouse at Wolfeton House includes an inscription panel stating it was finished in 1534.
 The gatehouse is 2 storeys high with an attic and was built approximately 30 m east of the main building.
 It has two round towers which are not identical in size, with an entrance archway between, but off-centre.
 Around the door is a label mould, with two stops, showing a satyr and a woodmouse each holding staves.
 Above the door is cartouche dating from the early 18th century.
 It is available for holidays through the Landmark Trust.

+Film location

+The estate was used for filming some scenes of Princess Mary’s melancholy home for Wolf Hall: The Mirror and the Light as the site of Princess Mary’s melancholy home.
+In a PBS newsletter, locations manager, Rebecca Pearson provided this comment: the site “works atmospherically because the whole place is falling apart.
+There’s plaster falling off the walls ... the torn tapestries and broken windows convey the feeling of someone basically imprisoned there.”